jakartaee/jaf-api/www/README.md

 # <a name="Latest_News"></a>Latest News

+## December TBD, 2022 - Jakarta Activation 2.1.1 Final Release ##

+The 2.1.1 release is the bug fix release which removes the need for accessDeclaredMembers permissions when loading DataHandlers and improves usability in OSGi environment.

 ## November 20, 2021 - Jakarta Activation 2.1.0 Final Release ##

 The 2.1.0 release is the first release providing standalone API jar file.